jmawet/katerial/README.md

 - Install Kvantum, set as application style.
 In Kvantum, install and load Kvantum/Katerial/ directory
 - Download and install Papirus icon set
 - (Optional) set wallpaper included in this repo

+## Available color schemes:
+Plasma style and Aurorae window decorations only need light/dark variants, the rest will use your system color scheme.
+Colorscheme and Kvantum theme need individual variants.
+Available variants are:

+- Light
+    - Red/Pink
+    - More planned in future but not available yet
+- Dark
+    - No immediate plans to support, but not against it if demand is there

 ## To be updated:
 - Cursor (I don't hate breeze, but I don't love it)